Parameter Transfer for Quantum Approximate Optimization of Weighted MaxCut

 We use rejection sampling to generate samples from the exponential and truncated Cauchy.
 For the exponential distribution we use a cutoff $w^\mathrm{exp}_{i,j} \leq 16/\alpha$, and without loss of generality we set $\alpha=1$.
 In contrast, an exponential distribution on $[0,\infty]$ would have a probability $\int_{16/\alpha}^\infty e^{-\alpha w} dw = e^{-16} \approx 10^{-7}$ to sample a $w_{j,k}^\mathrm{exp} > 16/\alpha$.
 For the truncated Cauchy distribution we generate samples with $-10^3 \leq w_{i,j} \leq 10^3$.
 This gives samples with high variance but is distinct from the full Cauchy distribution on $[-\infty,\infty]$.

-For our exhaustive optimization runs we use a standard approach based on generating random initial $\bm \beta$ and $\bm \gamma$ and then optimizing $\langle C(\bm \beta, \bm \gamma)\rangle$ with the BFGS algorithm to find a local optimum.
+For our QAOA parameter optimization runs we use a standard approach based on generating random initial $\bm \beta$ and $\bm \gamma$ and then optimizing $\langle C(\bm \beta, \bm \gamma)\rangle$ with the BFGS algorithm to find a local optimum.
+We expect our results to not be specific to BFGS and to apply to other choices of local optimizers capable of obtaining high-quality parameters $\bm \beta, \bm \gamma$.

 For $|V|=8$ we used the BFGS implementation of Ref.~\cite{NumericalRecipesBFGS}.
 We compared this with the l-BFGS (low storage BFGS) implementation of NLopt \cite{NLopt,Nocedal1980lBFGS, LiuNocedal1989lBFGS} in test cases and found that each approach gave satisfactory final results, whereas the approach of Ref.~\cite{NumericalRecipesBFGS} gave final parameters that would more frequently vary significantly from the initial parameters.
 For $n=14$ and $n=20$, we used the NLopt implementation, since we found this took less compute time for these instances.
 The initial parameters were sampled uniformly at random from $-\pi/4 \leq \beta_l \leq \pi/4$, which covers the full range of the $\beta_l$ up to symmetries \cite{Lotshaw2021BFGS,zhou2020quantum}, and with $-\pi/\wbar \leq \gamma_l \leq \pi/\wbar$.